MadRiver44/wdi/unit04/w11_d02/lecture/d3/readme.md

 Try adding the following:

 * Try adding the values as text and place them inside and at the begining of the rect
 * Tooltip to your graph.
 When the user hovers over a bar, a small window should open next to the cursor that displays the class name and number of students.
-See how it's done in this [codepen](http://codepen.io/jkeohan/pen/ygGdRV?editors=0010)
+See how it's done in this [CodePen](http://codepen.io/jkeohan/pen/ygGdRV?editors=0010) or here [Horizonal Bar Chart With ToolTip](https://bl.ocks.org/alandunning/7008d0332cc28a826b37b3cf6e7bd998)

 #### Exercise Review
 Lets review the full solution together.